flanksource/docs/mission-control/docs/config-db/concepts/transform.md

 This configuration specifies 2 different masks.
 The first one will replace the value of the field `password` with the md5sum of the value.
 The second one will replace the value of the field `secret` with `***`.

 :::info
-All the masks will be applied in the order they are specified in the configuration file.
+Masks are applied in the order they are specified in the configuration file.
 :::

 ### Supported hash functions